RxLaboratory/RxAPI/README.md

 ## Features

 - Check for releases or pre-releases.
-- Fetches release info: description, name, date...
+- Fetches release info: description, name, date, size...
 - Shows funding status and goals:
-    - Retrieves Github Sponsors
+    - Retrieves *Github Sponsors*
-    - Retrieves Patrons from Patreon
+    - Retrieves Patrons from *Patreon*
+    - Retrieves Membership through Wordpress *Paid Memberships Pro* plugin.
-    - Retrieves Products sold through WooCommerce
+    - Retrieves Products sold through *WooCommerce*
 - Endpoints for use with [shields.io](https://shields.io)
 - Keeps anonymous statistics: number of version checks, OS, version of the OS, etc.

 The software which needs to check for update just have to use a *GET* query, providing its own name and version; the server replies with the update information, a download link, etc.

+This server communicates with other API via HTTPS, but the public API can post through HTTP to make it availabe to Adobe ExtendScript.

 ## Example